apatel922/Project1/README.md

 ```
 This yielded a long, scrolling page, but it didn't emphasize the globe as the page's focus since it gets lost when the user scrolls down through the articles.
 We solved this by giving the #articleContainer a fixed height and overflow: auto.

 The last consideration in our site's design was interaction.
 We created user involvement with a button group that filters the article feed by location.
-In the gif above, you can see how clicking one of these buttons will list articles relevant to that location (in this case, Great Britain).
+In the gif below, you can see how clicking one of these buttons will list articles relevant to that location (in this case, Great Britain).

 ![](assets\css\articleFeed.gif)